 Labor trafficking: The recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purposes of subjection to involuntary servitude, peonage, debt bondage, or slavery (22 USC § 7102).

 Sex trafficking: The recruitment, harboring, transportation, provision, obtaining, patronizing, or soliciting of a person for the purposes of a commercial sex act, in which the commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such an act has not attained 18 years of age (22 USC § 7102).

 Human trafficking care must involve a trauma-informed approach where the healthcare provider recognizes the scope of the impact of the trauma on an individual victim’s lifespan and lessens any chance of inflicting more injury on this victim.
 Provider understanding of the signs of trauma, verbal and nonverbal cues, and their response by following predetermined protocols for identification, treatment, and appropriate referrals are essential elements of trauma-informed care.

-For victims, they may suffer a diminished quality of life, and fear of autonomy and independence.
-The long-term mental and physical health consequences of being a victim of trafficking is immeasurable.
-Health professionals must work as a team to identify victims and assist their transition to a normal and productive life.
+Victims may suffer a diminished quality of life and fear of autonomy and independence.
+The long-term mental and physical health consequences of being a victim of trafficking are immeasurable.
+Health professionals must work as a team to identify victims and assist in their transition to a normal and productive everyday life.

-Trauma-informed care involves the entire healthcare team and the incorporation of shared decision-making practices using an interprofessional, collaborative approach.
+Trauma-informed care involves the entire healthcare team incorporating shared decision-making practices using an interprofessional, collaborative approach.
 Safety, transparency, and collaboration with peers and agencies are vital.